 The data shows the number of physicians working in Nova Scotia and Canada is growing faster than the population growth rate.
-Appendix L provides the physicians and has grown approximately 25% since 2003/04 (2,039).
+Appendix L provides the Nova Scotia has over 2,550 (2021) physicians and has grown approximately 25% since 2003/04 (2,039).
 The per capita numbers, while still strong, have declined in most areas.